Heart and Blood Conditions

 The ductus arteriosus is a temporary blood vessel that joins the

 .
 It allows blood to bypass the lungs during fetal growth.

 This works fine because babies don't breathe on their own until after they're born.
 So they don't need blood going to their lungs to get oxygen.
 Prior to birth, the fetus gets oxygen through the placenta.

 Normally when a newborn's lungs take over at birth, their body stops making the chemicals that keep the ductus arteriosus open.
 So the ductus closes within a few days.

 If the ductus arteriosus remains patent (open), too much blood may go into the baby's lungs.
-This could lead to heart failure.
+This could lead to

 Patent Ductus Arteriosus in Children

 A ductus that doesn't close is common in premature babies but rare in full-term babies.